 December is the month when many people deck the halls with boughs of holly.
-Reflecting many old traditions, holly branches are still hung today, coiled into ornate wreaths for front doors, or included in festive […]
+Reflecting many old traditions, holly branches are still hung today, coiled into ornate wreaths for front doors, or included in festive holiday bouquets.
+For […]

 Invasive weeds are non-native invasive plants that can harm the social, economic, and ecological resources of our community.
 Technical help is available through our WeedWise program, and financial assistance may also be available.

 By the time November rolls around, the rains of winter have returned to the Northwest.
 The wet rains and cool weather of November also signals the start of the winter armistice with the weeds.
-Apart […]
+Apart from a few […]

 October is the perfect time to manage blackberry on your property.
 This article explains the mechanical, chemical, and cultural controls needed to eradicate this invasive.